uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 # Alternatives
 [alternatives]: #alternatives

+## Native Implementation

 Alternative design would be to extend user management in the very Uyuni server, making it LDAP-aware natively.
 However, the amount of changes to the existing code might be very large.

+## Salt-based Implementation

+It could be possible to reuse existing Spacewalk runner in Salt, wrapping it into a state module and implement all that as a Salt Formula.
+While such approach would give more flexibility to the user, it will also have a number of drawbacks, such as additional formula debugging difficulties overhead; user-introduced bugs that might sync LDAP wrong with severe consequences; fragility of the very solution: it is still an editable Formula.

+Salt, however, may call `uyuni-ldap-sync` and/or setup configuration for it (PAM, the `uyuni-ldap-sync` configuration etc).

 # Unresolved questions
 [unresolved]: #unresolved-questions